INDIA ADVENTURE FAQS

 You should fly into the Indira Gandhi International Airport (DEL) in New Delihi, and plan to arrive by 2 PM.
 WHOA reps will be there outside of customs to meet you and take you to the hotel in time to freshen up for our welcome dinner!

-You will need an Indian visa ($60 USD) to enter the country.
+You will need an Indian visa ($75 USD) to enter the country for US citizens, and about $50 USD for citizens of most other countries.
 Lucky for us, this process has become much easier recently, and can be done online with their new visa upon arrival program.
 You can only apply for your visa a set number of days before your arrival date into the country, so mark your calendars to apply in the window 2 - 3 weeks before your trip!
 Don’t worry, we’ll send a reminder and all necessary information in an email closer to the time of application.
 Make sure your passport is valid for at least SIX MONTHS after the trip dates to India.
 You can find the application and more details HERE.

 WHAT'S INCLUDED IN THE PRICE?
 WHAT'S NOT INCLUDED